LeCAR-Lab/UMI-on-Air/README.md

 **Example:** If `action_horizon = 8` and `obs_down_sample_steps = 4`, then `query_frequency = 32` (policy runs every 0.64 seconds).

+These parameters can be configured in the training config file at `am_mujoco_ws/universal_manipulation_interface/diffusion_policy/config/train_diffusion_unet_timm_umi_workspace.yaml`.
+Review and edit the config as needed before training.

 #### Single-GPU Training

 ```bash